watir/watir.github.io/_posts/2010-12-10-alister-scott-on-cucumber-imperative-or-declarative-that-is-the-question.md

 <strong>An imperative (communicative) Cucumber scenario</strong>

-[sourcecode language="text"]
-Scenario: Submit the form with correct data (imperative) Given I am on the watir example form
+  Scenario: Submit the form with correct data (imperative)
+    Given I am on the watir example form
     When I set &quot;What is your name?&quot; to &quot;Alister&quot;
     And I set &quot;What is your story?&quot; to &quot;I like ruby&quot;
     And I set &quot;What testing tool do you like?&quot; to &quot;Watir&quot;
     And I click &quot;Submit&quot;
     Then I should see the message &quot;Thanks!
 Your response has been recorded.&quot;
-[/sourcecode]

 Each step is a command, or instruction, so it's pretty clear what is being done.

 <strong>A declarative (informative) Cucumber scenario</strong>

-[sourcecode language="text"]
-Scenario: Submit the form with correct data (declarative) Given I am on the watir example form
+  Scenario: Submit the form with correct data (declarative)
+    Given I am on the watir example form
     When I submit the form with correct data
     Then I should see the correct message
-[/sourcecode]

 Each step states an idea, so sometimes it's not really clear precisely what is being done.